Superthermal light emission and nontrivial photon statistics in small lasers: Results

-Scaling down the cavity size requires, however, a different approach and we therefore turn to comparing the results on the PDF to those coming from a Hanbury-Brown \& Twiss (HBT) experiment in the single photon counting regime, whose sensitivity can reach the femtowatt level.
-In addition to allowing detection at much lower power, far below threshold in our case, this technique increases the effective measurement bandwidth.
-The detection jitter ($\sim$ 40\,ps) associated with a time-digitizer resolution of $\sim$ 15\,ps leads to a coincidence detection equivalent bandwith of 17\,GHz.
-The combination of these factors enhances the fidelity in the reproduction of the laser's behaviour and, through the direct comparison between $P(n)$ and $g^{(2)}(0)$, sheds additional light on what is to be expected with nanolasers.
+A more spectacular discrepancy appears when looking at the correlations measured with a Hanbury-Brown \& Twiss (HBT) setup in the single photon counting regime, whose sensitivity can reach the femtowatt level.
+The combination of strongly accrued sensitivity and larger measurement bandwidth enhances the fidelity in the reproduction of the laser's behaviour and, through the direct comparison between $P(n)$ and $g^{(2)}(0)$, sheds additional light on what is to be expected in nanolasers.

-The autocorrelation function is obtained through coincidence measurements using two single photon detectors (Fig.~\ref{setup1}, bottom), recording with a time-to-amplitude-converter the time distribution of coincidences between the two detectors for different values of the injection current.
-Suitably normalized, this distribution is directly related to the autocorrelation function $g^{(2)}(\tau)$.
-We assume that, in a given integration time window $\Delta T$, the detectors register $N_t$ photons in the beamsplitter transmission and $N_r$ photons in reflection.
-Proper normalization is obtained by assuming that for long time delays $g^{(2)} (\infty)\rightarrow 1$.
-We therefore calculate the second order autocorrelation function, $g^{(2)}(\tau) = N_c/N_tN_r (\tfrac{\Delta T}{\Delta t})$, where $N_c$ is the number of coincidence detection per time bin $\Delta t$, i.e., the resolution of the system used for coincidence measurement.